 (5) In subsection (1) —

-“specified” means specified in writing by the Minister.
+specified means specified in writing by the Minister.

 [Section 55A inserted by No. 39 of 2004 s.
 22.]

 55B.
 Holder of prospecting licence with retention status may be required to apply for mining lease

 (1) The Minister may at any time, by notice in writing, require the holder of a prospecting licence that has retention status to show cause why a mining lease should not be applied for in respect of the whole or any part of the land the subject of the prospecting licence.